sureshm-hub/code-challenges/cheat-sheet.md

             - add(E e) / offer(E e) - Insertion (Sift-up)  - O(log N)
             - poll() - Removes and returns the head of the queue - O(log N)
-            - peek() - Retrieves the highest-priority element without removing it from the queue Iterator<T>: next - Advances the iterator, after returning an element
+            - peek() - Retrieves the highest-priority element without removing it from the queue Deque offers both stack & queue methods in a single class Iterator<T>: next - Advances the iterator, after returning an element
     Lambdas: